cascadiajs/2014.cascadiajs.com/Why-Use-Strict-Mode-pvenkatakrishnan.md

 2. Object with non-extensible properties
 3. Disabling being able to delete properties on an object

-This may become important to you in node while writing modules, since requiring a module, loads it in a global cache and any file requiring the same module will get the cached version.
+This may become important to you in nodejs while writing modules, since requiring a module, loads it in a global cache and any file requiring the same module will get the cached version.

 ##Speaker Bio